 Symbicort Turbohaler is not recommended to be used by children who are younger than 6 years old.

 Yes.
 Corticosteroid inhalers are only available on prescription.

 Consult your doctor first before using this medication during pregnancy, breastfeeding or if you suspect you are pregnant.

 If you forget to take your prescribed dose at the right time, take your recommended amount of medicine as soon as you remember.
-If it is close to your next dose, skip the missed dose and your take treatment when it is time to use your inhaler again to continue with your regular treatment.
-Never double dose to make up for a missed or forgotten dose.
+If it is close to your next dose, take treatment when it is time to use your inhaler again and continue with your regular treatment.
+Never double dose to make up for the missed last dose.